Andreas-Menzel/DNFSync/README.md

 # DNFSync

+Automatically create a list of all installed DNF apps and easily install all of them with just one script execution!

+## Usage

-Create a backup file of all installed DNF apps.
+Create a file containing a list of all installed DNF apps.
 ```
 DNFSync.py --backup
 ```